SAP-samples/abap-alv-google-upload-sheet/README.md

 You can ask your questions concerning this functionality in the [SAP Community](https://www.sap.com/community.html).
 Please, use _ABAP Development_ as primary tag and choose _alv_ as additional user tag.

 You find an overview of all ALV questions under: [https://answers.sap.com/topics/alv.html](https://answers.sap.com/topics/alv.html).

+# Contribution

+An SAP Code Sample such as this is open software but is not quite a typical full-blown open source project.
+If you come across a problem, we’d encourage you to check the project’s [issue tracker](https://github.com/SAP-samples/abap-alv-google-upload-sheet/issues) and to [file a new issue](https://github.com/SAP-samples/abap-alv-google-upload-sheet/issues/new) if needed.
+If you are especially passionate about something you’d like to improve, you are welcome to fork the repository and submit improvements or changes as a pull request.

 # License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.